 CSF'22 solicits systematization of knowledge (SoK) papers in foundational security and privacy research.
 These papers systematize, re-formulate, or evaluate existing work in one established and significant research topic.
 Such papers must provide new insights.
 Survey papers without new insights are not appropriate.
+Papers trying to identify robust foundations of research areas still lacking them are particularly welcome.
 Submissions will be distinguished by the prefix “SoK:” in the title and a checkbox on the submission form.
-Accepted papers will be presented at the symposium and included in the proceedings.

 MACHINE LEARNING MEETS SECURITY AND PRIVACY (Session Chair: Francesco Ranzato).
 Machine learning has revolutionized computer science.
 However, machine learning algorithms have been applied to problem domains as black boxes and offer little guarantees in terms of fairness and transparency of the results and privacy of the dataset, We invite submissions on foundational work in this area.
 Topics include security, privacy, and fairness issues of machine learning algorithms, reasoning techniques necessary to justify safety of its autonomous decisions, and techniques for protecting the privacy of the dataset.